Euclid-Labs-Studio/BlitzPRO/README.md

 Signature extended: `SetBuffer buffer, depth=0, pass=0`.

 - `buffer` - as before (e.g. `TextureBuffer(tex, 0)`).
-Any texture is accepted, but without flag 1024 rendering into it goes through emulation (slow), which is not enough for per-frame render targets.
+Any texture is accepted, but without the 1024 flag rendering will go through the emulation (it is slow), which is not enough for per-frame render targets.
 - `depth` - optional depth buffer (D16 / D32 / D24S8, flags 8192 / 262144 / 524288).
-If omitted, the engine uses the screen depth buffer, but only when its size matches `buffer`'s.
+If omitted, the game will use screen depth buffer, but only when its size matches `buffer`'s.
 For 3D rendering into a texture, pass your own depth buffer.
 - `pass` - index of the passed target buffer (0..N), for writing into several render targets in one pass. `ResetBuffer` clears passes > 0.

 ## 3. Graphics drivers: Direct3D 9 and Direct3D 11